b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 ---
 title: Welcome to the b3verse!
 A collection of R packages for indicator calculation from occurrence cubes
 sidebar:
   label: The b3verse
   order: 6
+output:
+  html_document:
+    df_print: paged
+  pdf_document: default
+  word_document: default
 ---

 This guide outlines the integration and maintenance of R package software for calculating biodiversity indicators from occurrence cubes.